Fra892/Project-Counter/Algorithms/1) Basic_DataStr/Heap(PriorityQueue).md

 };

 ```
+Note that we are filling using last++ and --last, every value will be inserted in a certain level from left to right, hence there are no holes in the binary tree, this ensures a nice logarithmic time for up and down functions, since it will never collapse to a linked list.
 This is a zero indexed maxHeap, note that we can print it using a tecinque called BFS, we will study this technique better later on.
 To try it here's my implementation:
 ```cpp
 void print_heap(){